PhD-Gabriel-Caballero/6ABOS/README.md

 **6ABOS** is a novel, efficient, and generic atmospheric correction (AC) framework designed specifically for **aquatic remote sensing**.
 It leverages a radiative transfer modeling (RTM) approach based on the **6S (Second Simulation of the Satellite Signal in the Solar Spectrum)** model to retrieve accurate water surface reflectance from hyperspectral sensors.

 ## The Challenge
 In aquatic remote sensing, accurately retrieving water quality parameters (e.g., chlorophyll-a, turbidity, CDOM) is a significant challenge.
 Light interaction with both the atmosphere and the water column is complex, and for inland water bodies, the water-leaving signal is often extremely weak compared to the atmospheric contribution.
-Standard land-based AC methods frequently fail to capture the subtle spectral signatures required for aquatic analysis.

 ## Objectives
 The objective of 6ABOS is to bridge the gap between complex RTMs and practical application by providing a method that is: